 The Apple team consists of hundreds of experts who do their best to make the product as perfect as it can be.
 Interestingly, they often do this through debate, trying to find the best arguments for the effectiveness of an idea.
 This is called collaborative deliberation, and it helps to achieve “ideal” product standards.

 However, another important trait that every Apple employee should have is the ability to change their mind.
-The purpose of the debate is not to show that you are right but to choose the best idea and how to implement it.
-It is also a way for employees to improve their skills through the ideas of their expert colleagues.
-Another advantage of such debates is that they stimulate the development of critical thinking and the ability to justify their proposals.
-During the discussions, employees learn to evaluate ideas from different perspectives, which contributes to the quality of their decisions.
+The purpose of the debate is not to show that you are right but to choose the best idea.
+It is also a way for employees to improve their skills through their expert colleagues’ ideas.

 5. Adjusting to the needs of employees